ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 A per-ELF file marking scheme permits a coarse way of reasoning about compatibility.

 * All reasoning about compatibility is done using the `Core Information`_.
-  This permits an ELF file using the ``.note.gnu.property`` ELF marking to be compared to an ELF file using the ``.note.AARCH64-PAUTH-ABI-tag`` ELF marking.
+This permits an ELF relocatable object file using the ``.note.gnu.property`` ELF marking to be compared to an ELF file using build attributes that encode the `Core Information`_.

-* If an ELF file contains multiple ELF markings of the `Core Information`_, for example it contains both a ``.note.gnu.property`` section and a ``.note.AARCH64-PAUTH-ABI-tag`` section, then all must encode the same `Core Information`_.

 * The absence of any ELF marking means no information on how pointers are signed is available for this ELF file.
 When used in combination